gabecampb/gabecampb.github.io/docs/home.md

 when I decide that they are all ready.
 That is, unless I can come up with some way to monetize the project and decide to do something else with it.

-Until I finish this, I will be working on new occasionally writing new articles for this site, as well as completing my studies at university.
+While I continue working on this, I will also be occasionally writing new articles for this site and completing my studies at university.

 ## EOF